Solar Panel Cost in Dayton, OH (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

 Federal ITC plus applicable state and local incentives The 30% federal Investment Tax Credit (ITC) is available to all Dayton homeowners.
-Check your specific state and utility for additional programs.
+See all Ohio incentives.

 Electricity rates in Dayton are currently increasing.
 The current average rate is $0.13/kWh.
-Solar locks in your energy costs and protects against future rate increases.
+Historically, U.S. electricity rates have risen 2-3% annually.
+Solar locks in your energy costs and protects against future rate increases for 25+ years.

 SolarSavingsAI Research Team